 - 1. The download must be an SED file.
 A standard (base) drive (non-SED) file will be rejected. - 2.
 The download file must be signed and authenticated. - 3.
 As with a non-SED drive, the download file must pass the acceptance criteria for the drive.
-For example it must be applicable to the correct drive model, and have compatible revision and customer status. - 4.
-The firmware download port must be unlocked.
-When the drive is shipped from the factory, the firmware download port is unlocked.
+For example it must be applicable to the correct drive model, and have compatible revision and customer status.

-8.8 Power requirements
+8.8 Power consumption

 The standard drive models and the SED drive models have identical hardware, however the security and encryption portion of the drive controller ASIC is enabled and functional in the SED models.
-This represents a small additional drain on the 5V supply of about 10mA and a commensurate increase of about 50mW in power consumption.
-There is no additional drain on the 12V supply.
-See the tables in Section 6.4 for power requirements on the standard (non-SED) drive models.
+See Section 6.4 for additional information on power consumption.